netdata/netdata/packaging/installer/README.md

 ```

 Move these files to the `/tmp` directory on the offline system in whichever way
-your organization allows.
+your defined policy allows (if any).

 Now you can run either the `kickstart.sh` or `kickstart-static64.sh` scripts
 using the `--local-tarball-override` option.
 This option requires you to specify
 the location and names of the files you just downloaded.

 !!! note When using `--local-tarball-override`, the `kickstart.sh` or
-    `kickstart-64.sh` scripts won't download any Netdata assets from the
+    `kickstart-static64.sh` scripts won't download any Netdata assets from the
     internet.
 But, you may still need a connection to install dependencies using
     your system's package manager.
 The scripts will warn you if your system
     doesn't have all the dependencies.